Leo Finance PPI Claim

 My Claim Solved have had great success in reclaiming PPI for customers against Leo Finance and so far we have reclaimed over £42m* for our clients in PPI mis-selling.

 If you were mis-sold PPI by Leo Finance, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Leo Finance, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Leo Finance, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Leo Finance, PPI was usually attached to a customer's policy by Leo Finance, in some cases without their knowledge.
-Leo Finance were known to refuse a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Leo Finance, PPI may have been attached to a customer's policy by Leo Finance, in some cases without their knowledge.
+Leo Finance may have refused a credit application if PPI was refused by the customer.

 Leo Finance PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Leo Finance.

-There are many examples of Leo Finance mis-selling PPI, some consumers were not even made aware by Leo Finance that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Leo Finance that it was optional.
+There are many examples of Leo Finance mis-selling PPI, some consumers were not even made aware by Leo Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Leo Finance that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Leo Finance, and this was not revealed to you at the point of sale, then you would be due PPI compensation from Leo Finance.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Leo Finance, and this was not clarified to you at the point of sale, then you would be due compensation from Leo Finance.